Solar Water Heaters

 Three types of solar collectors are used for residential applications:

 Glazed flat-plate collectors are insulated, weatherproofed boxes that contain a dark absorber plate under one or more glass or plastic (polymer) covers.
 Unglazed flat-plate collectors — typically used for solar pool heating — have a dark absorber plate, made of metal or polymer, without a cover or enclosure.

 Also known as ICS or batch systems, they feature one or more black tanks or tubes in an insulated, glazed box.
 Cold water first passes through the solar collector, which preheats the water.
 The water then continues on to the conventional backup water heater, providing a reliable source of hot water.
 They should be installed only in mild-freeze climates because the outdoor pipes could freeze in severe, cold weather.

 Evacuated-tube solar collectors

 They feature parallel rows of transparent glass tubes.
-Each tube contains a glass outer tube and metal absorber tube attached to a fin.
+Each tube contains a glass outer tube and a metal absorber tube attached to a fin.
 The fin’s coating absorbs solar energy but inhibits radiative heat loss.
-These collectors are used more frequently for U.S. commercial applications.
+These collectors are used more frequently for commercial applications.